 What is Beta?

 Beta is a statistical measure that quantifies the volatility of a cryptocurrency or investment relative to the broader market.
 Expressed as a numerical coefficient, beta helps investors understand how sensitive an asset is to market movements.
 A beta of 1.0 indicates that the asset moves in line with the market, while values above or below 1.0 suggest greater or lesser volatility respectively.
+In the cryptocurrency space, beta serves as a critical tool for assessing risk exposure and predicting how individual assets will respond to overall market conditions.

 How Beta Works

 Beta is calculated by comparing the price movements of a specific cryptocurrency against a market benchmark, typically Bitcoin for crypto assets or a broader index like the CCI30.
 The calculation involves regression analysis to determine the correlation between the asset's returns and the market's returns over a specified period.
+This mathematical relationship provides investors with a quantifiable way to measure risk.

 For example, if Bitcoin has a beta of 1.0 and Ethereum has a beta of 1.5, this means Ethereum is 50% more volatile than Bitcoin.
 If Bitcoin rises 10%, Ethereum would theoretically rise 15%.
 Conversely, during market downturns, Ethereum would experience proportionally steeper losses.